We had the good fortune of connecting with Myeisha Selby and we’ve shared our conversation below.

 First, I must thank our followers.
 Thank you for your continued support.
 Every action of support that you have shown us has been forever categorized in our hearts.
 You continue to inspire us to keep going in our business.
 I hope we can continue to make you proud and give you the power and strength you need to overcome every hardship you are facing.

-To my parents, there is so much to say and not enough words to express my gratitude.
-You helped shape me into the woman I am today, in my professional and personal life.
-Every life lesson you have taught me has helped me get to where I am now.
-To my grandmother the social worker, thank you for instilling that social work heart of gold in me because it always remains a foundation of guidance when addressing social injustice around the world.
-To my little brothers, thank you for listening to my business proposals, taking the time to invest into how it is going, and reminding me of how important it is to provide a safe environment for children all around the world.
+To my parents, there are simply not enough words to express my gratitude.
+You shaped the woman I am today, both professionally and personally; every lesson you’ve taught me is a brick in the foundation of where I stand now.
+To my grandmother—the social worker who started it all—thank you for instilling that ‘social work heart of gold’ in me.
+It remains my North Star when addressing social injustice across the globe.
+And to my little brothers, thank you for listening to my business proposals, investing your time in my progress, and reminding me daily of how vital it is to create a safe world for children everywhere.

-To Delta Sigma Theta Sorority, Inc: Thank you to all my Sorors, both known and unknown, present and past.
-I am forever grateful and honored to be a member of an prestigious organization of women with a long legacy of social action.
-I thank you so very much for instilling into me that “There Is Power In Our Voice.”
+To Delta Sigma Theta Sorority, Inc.: To my Sorors, both known and unknown, past and present—I am forever honored to be a member of this prestigious organization.
+Our legacy of social action is the wind beneath my wings, and I thank you for instilling in me the core truth that ‘There is Power in Our Voice.’

 Instagram: https://www.instagram.com/kpopforpeace/